Parker Plays: Format and recurring segments

 Occasionally the show will cut to a scripted skit.
 Often this occurs after Parker makes a comment about the game he is playing, and the skit will be based on the comment.
 Joel Rubin writes the skits.

 Series overview

+Parker Animated

+Parker Animated was a potential spin-off of Parker Plays where it would have Parker do segments based off of cartoons that aired on Disney XD, only a pilot episode was made but it never aired.